Octophi/mall-assassins/README.md

 1. **Download and Run the NVM Setup Script**:

    Go to https://github.com/coreybutler/nvm-windows#readme and click "Download Now" in the README.
+Click on the .exe file to install.
 Open the downloaded file to start the Setup wizard.

 2. **Follow the Installation Wizard**: